-- Molecular Biology - principles and techniques such as DNA structure and function, protein prediction, modelling and analysis, human genomics, polymerase chain reaction and sequencing.
+- Molecular Biology - principles and techniques such as DNA structure and function, protein prediction, modelling and analysis, human genomics, polymerase chain reaction and sequencing

-- Immunology - innate and adaptive immune responses and disease, tolerance, autoimmunity, allergy
+- Immunology - innate and adaptive immune responses and disease tolerance, autoimmunity, allergy

-Option Module: Beginning of January – Beginning of February 2015 (30 credits)
+Option Module: Beginning of January – Beginning of February 2019 (30 credits)

-These are 4 week taught course run by Research Centres within the William Harvey where students will gain an insight into the world of cutting-edge research in preparation for their own research project.
+These are 4 week taught courses run by Research Centres within the William Harvey where students will gain an insight into the world of cutting-edge research in preparation for their own research project.

-Project module: Beginning of February – End of May 2015 (45 credits)
+Project module: Beginning of February – End of May 2019 (45 credits)

 This is the final phase of the course that allows students to experience the world of medical research for themselves.
 The project will normally be a piece of original research, closely mentored and supervised by experts in the field.
 It is expected to occupy at least 12 weeks duration.
 Students become an integral part of an existing research team and many have the opportunity to publish their work or present at a national or international scientific conference.
 The results of the project will be presented as a written report not exceeding 6000 words and an oral presentation.
 The report is assessed and marked by internal examiners and reviewed by external examiners.

 Practical write-ups (six practicals over 10 weeks in the autumn) 24% of the core mark

 One integrative assignment written as a magazine article (16%)